-Shoulder pain after an accident: 3 steps to getting fairly compensated
+Shoulder pain after an accident: 3 steps to fair compensation

 Shoulder pain after an accident needs to be taken seriously.
 Whether the pain appears immediately or is delayed, the message is the same: something is wrong with your shoulder.

 The shoulder joint involves three bones, multiple soft tissues, and has the largest range of motion of any joint in the body.
 This complexity makes the shoulder more vulnerable to injury in a motor vehicle collision or slip and fall accident.

 If your accident was caused by someone else’s negligence, you have the right to seek compensation for your shoulder injury and associated pain.
 Unless your shoulder pain is very mild and you have a fast, complete recovery, you should speak to a successful personal injury attorney about your best options for recovering a fair shoulder injury settlement.